 Apolactoferrin, Bovine Lactoferrin, Human Lactoferrin, Lactoferrina, Lactoferrine, Lactoferrine Bovine, Lactoferrine Humaine, Lactoferrine Humaine Recombinante, Lactoferrines, Lactoferrins, Recombinant Human Lactoferrin.

 Overview InformationLactoferrin is a protein found in cow milk and human milk.
-Colostrum, the first milk produced after a baby is born, contains high levels of lactoferrin, about seven times the amount found in milk produced later on.
+Colostrum, the first milk produced after a baby is born, contains about seven times more lactoferrin than is found in milk produced later on.
 Lactoferrin is also found in fluids in the eye, nose, respiratory tract, intestine, and elsewhere.
 People use lactoferrin as medicine.

-Some people worry about getting “mad cow disease” from medicinal lactoferrin taken from cows, but this risk is generally considered very small.
-Additionally, most medicinal human lactoferrin is taken from specially engineered rice.
+Some people worry about getting "mad cow disease" from lactoferrin that is taken from cows, but this risk is generally considered very small.
+Additionally, most lactoferrin supplements are produced from specially engineered rice.

 In industrial agriculture, lactoferrin is used to kill bacteria during meat processing.

 How does it work?Lactoferrin helps regulate how well iron is absorbed into the body from the intestine.

 It also seems to protect against infections from bacteria, viruses, and fungi.
 Lactoferrin seems to slow down the growth of bacteria by starving them of nutrients.
 It also destroys the walls around the bacteria.
 The lactoferrin contained in mother's milk is thought to help protect breast-fed infants against infections.

 Lactoferrin also seems to be involved with the production of blood cells and how well the body fights off infections.

 - Low iron levels in women who are pregnant.
 Some research shows that taking lactoferrin as a source of iron during pregnancy might be as effective as ferrous sulfate supplements.